In this chart, we take a look at all Sigur Rós albums ranked according to their score reviews in several music websites.

-Icelandic post rock / ambient pop / experimental band “whatever” Sigur Rós has a high quality discography.
-In general, critics acclaimed their second album, Ágætis byrjun (“A Good Beginning”) from 1999.
+Icelandic post rock / ambient pop / experimental band “whatever” Sigur Rós has a high-quality discography.
+In general, critics consider their second album, Ágætis Byrjun (“A Good Beginning”) from 1999, to be their best.

-In my opinion, Takk is the best album to start listening to Sigur Rós.
-Critics recommend it almost as much as Ágætis byrjun and although it matches with the “titleless” parentheses record, () from 2002, that 2005 album is more accessible.
-Much more songbook, Takk contains jewels such as Hopipolla and Glósóli.
+In my opinion, Takk (2005) is the best album to start listening to Sigur Rós.
+Critics recommend this album almost as much as they recommend Ágætis Byrjun.
+We can also note that the “titleless” parentheses record, () from 2002, has the same score as Takk, this latter is way more accessible.
+With a much more song-based, Takk contains amazing tracks such as Hopipolla and Glósóli.

-If it is for accessible, that of the unpronounceable name of 2008, Með suð í eyrum við spilum endalaust (something like “With a ringing in our ears we play forever”) is an excellent option.
-My favorite today is Kveikur from 2013: a little thicker but very solid and stronger in sound.
-I had the grace to see them live for the tour of this album and I must say it was a sensational show.
+In terms of being easy to listen to, 2008’s Með suð í eyrum við spilum endalaust (which means something like “With a ringing in our ears we play forever”) is also an excellent option.
+My favorite Sigur Rós album today is Kveikur from 2013: a little thicker in sound but very solid and strong.
+I was lucky enough to see them live for the tour of this album and I must say it was an unforgettable show.

-Von (1997) and Valtari (2012) appear as the least valued, but Sigur Rós even in his least surprising efforts achieve good music.
-If you liked the aforementioned jobs, these two are also worth it.
+Other albums, like Von (1997) and Valtari (2012), appear as the least valued.
+But we can say that Sigur Rós, even in their least surprising efforts, create excellent music.
+If you liked the band’s previous output, these two are also worth it.

-Data expressed on this chart refers to critics contained about Sigur Rós discograhpy in Album of the Year.
+Data expressed on this chart refers to scorings of the Sigur Rós discography on the website Album of the Year.